NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 DO NOT READ - NEEDS RE-THINKING/EDITING

-## 3. Stage 1: MAP
+## 4. Stage 1: MAP

-## WHAT WE LEARNT FROM A CHEAT SHEET
+## 4.1.
+WHAT WE LEARNT FROM A CHEAT SHEET

-EAGLE — MAPs
+**EAGLE — MAPs**

-Eagle Maps the Terrain
+**Eagle Maps the Terrain**

-Because you cannot navigate a field you haven't named.
+*Because you cannot navigate a field you haven't named.*

-What's the conflict?
+- What's the conflict?
-Where are the friction points?
+- Where are the friction points?
-Who are the parties?
+- Who are the parties?
 Am I a party?
-Who is visible?
+- Who is visible?
 Am I visible?
-Who is hiding?
+- Who is hiding?
 Am I hiding?

-Focus is not on the "True."
-Focus is on the "Entire."
+*Focus is not on the "True."
+Focus is on the "Entire."*

 Eagle flies at 10,000 feet.
 It doesn't look for the "truth" yet — that is Bloodhound's job.
 Eagle looks for the boundaries.
 It must name how EACH party sees the conflict.
 If it only map one perspective, the map has been drawn before Eagle flew."